 These last three are connected and extremely important:

-But Healing IS Doable – I know, I’ve done it – and many others have, too.
-I can help you get there in the way that is best for YOU.
+But Healing IS Doable – I know, I’ve done it and continue to do it – and many others have, too.

 This implies that someday, you will forget your loved who passed, which of course, you will never do.